Federal Loans

 - Any accrued interest will be capitalized when your loan enters repayment.

-- Plus Loans are considered unsubsidized and interest will accrue while you're in school.
+- PLUS Loans are considered unsubsidized and interest will accrue while you're in school.

 - You must be enrolled at least half-time (6 credit hours) and meet all other compliance requirements for the loan funds to be credited to your student account.

-All loans borrowed through Pima Community College will be submitted to the National Student Loan Data System and will be accessible by authorized agencies, lenders and institutions (HEOA 489 amended HEA Sec.
+All loans borrowed through Pima Community College will be submitted to the National Student Loan Data System (NSLDS) and will be accessible by authorized agencies, lenders and institutions (HEOA 489 amended HEA Sec.
 485B).

-Loan Option | Direct Subsidized Loan | Direct Unsubsidized Loan | Parent PLUS Loan |
+| Loan Details | Direct Subsidized Loan | Direct Unsubsidized Loan | Parent PLUS Loan |

-Need Based | Yes | No | No |
+| Need Based | Yes | No | No |

-Credit Based | No | No | Yes |
+| Credit Based | No | No | Yes |

-Interest Rates | See the federal website for up-to-date interest information | ||
+| Interest Rates | See the federal website for up-to-date interest information | ||

-Origination Fees | See the federal website for up-to-date fee information | ||
+| Origination Fees | See the federal website for up-to-date fee information | ||

-Minimum Enrollment | 6 credit hours | 6 credit hours | 6 credit hours |
+| Minimum Enrollment | 6 credit hours | 6 credit hours | 6 credit hours |

-Applying for Students Loans
+Applying for Student Loans

 In most cases, loan offers will be made automatically for you to accept or decline from your Financial Aid Dashboard.
 You must have a loan offered and accepted by the semester deadline for your loan to be approved.
 The deadlines are as follows: